GIJack/disk-image-scripts/README.md

 mount\_image.sh - mount or unmount a previously made image

-gen\_cloud\_template.sh - generate a cloud template images based on a profile. see --help for more information
+gen\_cloud\_template.sh - generate a cloud virtual machine template images.
+Designed for work with digital ocean, and programs like harbor-wave, but should be convertable into an AMI for Amazon, but this has not been tested and not supported. see --help for more information

 shrinkwrap\_image.sh - reduce an .img to its smallest possible size.
 Especially for export.